The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Proofs

-\subsection{Proof of \ref{thm:learningthewidth}}
+\subsubsection{Proof of \ref{thm:learningthewidth}}

-The outline of the proof is similar to that of \ref{thm:oracleinequality}.
-Note that the only property of the prior that we used in the proof of \ref{prop:mainpaclemma} is that $\Pi$ is a probability measure on the space of network weights.
+The outline of the proof \ref{thm:learningthewidth} is similar to that of \ref{thm:oracleinequality}.
+To bound the Kullback-Leibler term in \ref{eq:pac_adaptive}, we employ the following modification of \ref{lem:aux_a}: \begin{lem} We have $\KL(\varrho_{r,\eta}\mid\widecheck{\Pi})\le {\pardim_r}\log(2B/\eta)+r$. \end{lem} Note that the only property of the prior that we used in the proof of \ref{prop:mainpaclemma} is that $\Pi$ is a probability measure on the space of network weights.
 Hence, it is straightforward to see that the analogous statement still holds when replacing $\Pi$ with $\widecheck{\Pi}$.
-We obtain with probability of at least $1-\delta$
+We obtain with probability at least $1-\delta$

 For a width $r\in\N$ and some radius $\eta\in(0,1]$, we now choose $\varrho=\varrho_{r,\eta}$ defined via